kjaylee/solforest.card/Level1/b. Nature Magic/README.md

 - **Duration**: 1 turn
 - **Range**: 4 tiles
 - **Strong Against**: Phytomancy
-- **Story**: Known as the "Star Sorceress," this witch girl draws power from celestial bodies to unleash devastating attacks.
+- **Story**: Known as the "Star Sorceress," this girl draws power from celestial bodies to unleash devastating attacks.
 With a mysterious aura, she embodies the infinite potential and volatility of the cosmos.

 ---